Estate disputes: keeping the peace - Article - investmentexecutive.com

 Estate planning issues can create family discord, especially in cases in which there is a sizable inheritance and heirs have disparate circumstances and competing interests.

-"You seem to know people," says Terry Ritchie, director of Cross Border Wealth Services in Calgary, "but when someone dies and there's money [involved], their real colours come through."
+"You seem to know people," says Terry Ritchie, director of cross border wealth services with Cardinal Point Capital Management Inc. in Calgary, "but when someone dies and there's money [involved], their real colours come through."

 Managing delicate family dynamics can be challenging, Ritchie adds, but there is much you can do as a financial advisor to prevent and minimize potential conflict.
 Ritchie offers the following advice for helping clients keep family peace before and during a wealth transfer: